What To Do When You Have A Sick Toddler?

 - The most important one is to make sure they drink plenty of fluids to help flush out the bug that is attacking their little bodies.

 - Be sure they get as much rest as possible, the more time their bodies have to rest and fight the cold or flu the better.
 This can be hard if they don’t want to because they may miss out on something but you can help by distracting them with books, movies and lots of cuddle time.
 I have found that warm water with honey in it is a very effective or you can give a teaspoon or two on a spoon to help them fight the bugs and help them sleep better.
-These are the awesome benefits of raw honey according to Dr. Axe from food is medicine I use it for a lot of things!
+These are the awesome benefits of raw honey according to Source I use it for a lot of things!

 - Rub Vick’s on their feet and put on socks to help with a cough at night.